m4ttsch/omscs-notes-notes/operating-systems/virtualization.md

 ## Device Virtualization
 When we talk about CPU/Memory virtualization, certain things are relatively less complicated because there is a significant level of standardization at the **instruction set architecture** (ISA) level across different platforms.

-From a virtualization standpoint, we know that we have to support a specific ISA and we don’t care if there are lower level differences between the hardware because it is up to the hardware manufacturers to be standardized at the ISA level.
+From a virtualization standpoint, we know that we have to support a specific ISA and we don't care if there are lower level differences between the hardware because it is up to the hardware manufacturers to be standardized at the ISA level.

 This is the case for a specific ISA like x86.